Live Streaming CDN Comparison for High Quality Broadcasts

 Factors to consider for a CDN comparison

-With that very basic definition of how CDNs work in mind, this article focuses on a live streaming CDN comparison.
+With that basic definition of how CDNs work in place, the rest of this post focuses on a video streaming CDN comparison.
 As previously noted, CDNs are differentiated from each other due to a number of different factors.
 These factors include:

 The more servers, also called “Point-of-Presence” (PoP), that a CDN has in its network, the faster and more reliable it should be.
 A small CDN may be perfectly sufficient for streaming small events.
 However, major events with tens of thousands of viewers will want to select a large CDN for the best user experience.